dwoodjr/drexel-courses/GMAP 395/GMAP 395 - Guide - Procedural Modeling Fundamentals.md

 This guide teaches modular thinking - breaking complex forms into simple, reusable components that combine into sophisticated systems.
 While examples use Blender's Geometry Nodes, these principles apply to any procedural modeling tool.

 > [!info] How This Connects:
-> This guide pairs with the [[Critical Thinking and Creative Problem Solving Guide]] - the systematic problem-solving approaches there apply directly to procedural modeling challenges, while working through geometry problems reinforces those thinking patterns.
+> This guide pairs with the [[GMAP 395 - Guide - CT and CPS| Critical Thinking and Creative Problem-Solving]] - the systematic problem-solving approaches there apply directly to procedural modeling challenges, while working through geometry problems reinforces those thinking patterns.

 ##
 ---